oracle/graal/compiler/docs/CompilationPlanFuzzing.md

 ### JTT tests
 #### Create new fuzzed compilation plans
 You can create fuzzed compilation plans for JTT tests.
 For this, use one of the following equivalent commands:
-- `mx fuzz-jtt-tests`
+- `mx phaseplan-fuzz-jtt-tests`
-- `mx gate --tags fuzz-jtt-tests`
+- `mx gate --tags phaseplan-fuzz-jtt-tests`
-- `mx unittest -Dtest.graal.compilationplan.fuzzing=true`

 It is possible to fix some parameters of the creation of fuzzed compilation plans:
 - To test only the minimal fuzzed compilation plan:
-  * `mx fuzz-jtt-tests --minimal`
+  * `mx phaseplan-fuzz-jtt-tests --minimal`
-  * `mx gate --extra-unittest-argument='--minimal' --tags fuzz-jtt-tests`
+  * `mx gate --extra-unittest-argument='--minimal' --tags phaseplan-fuzz-jtt-tests`
-  * `mx fuzz-jtt-tests -Dtest.graal.compilationplan.fuzzing.minimal=true`
+  * `mx phaseplan-fuzz-jtt-tests -Dtest.graal.compilationplan.fuzzing.minimal=true`
-  * `mx gate --extra-unittest-argument='-Dtest.graal.compilationplan.fuzzing.minimal=true' --tags fuzz-jtt-tests`
+  * `mx gate --extra-unittest-argument='-Dtest.graal.compilationplan.fuzzing.minimal=true' --tags phaseplan-fuzz-jtt-tests`
-  * `mx gate --extra-vm-argument='-Dtest.graal.compilationplan.fuzzing.minimal=true' --tags fuzz-jtt-tests`
+  * `mx gate --extra-vm-argument='-Dtest.graal.compilationplan.fuzzing.minimal=true' --tags phaseplan-fuzz-jtt-tests`
 - You can choose the seed to be used to create `Random` instances.
 The option is `-Dtest.graal.compilationplan.fuzzing.seed=<seed>` and the short version is `--seed=<seed>`.
 It can be used like the option for the minimal fuzzed compilation plan.
 - To regulate the probability that a phase will be inserted at each position in the suite, you can use:
   *  `-Dtest.graal.skip.phase.insertion.odds=<number>` or `--skip-phase-odds=<number>`.